 In a lot of ways, my whole life has felt like walking a “runway.”

-Whether it be stepping in front of an audience to sing, in front of a group of athletes to teach a Joga class, or in front of aspiring coaches to lead a training, I’ve always excelled at what I do- even at the expense of my mental and physical health.
+Whether it be stepping in front of an audience to sing, in front of a group of athletes to teach a movement session, or in front of aspiring coaches to lead a training, I’ve always excelled at what I do- even at the expense of my mental and physical health.

 This is why “backstage” of both my wellness and music careers, I suffered extreme depression and anxiety for several years, with 2017 being one of the hardest of all.

-Here is my story of stepping off the runway and onto the road of recovery.
+Here is my story of literally stepping off the runway and onto the road of recovery.

-Approximately one year ago, I stood face towards this corner having a public meltdown on the phone with a close friend, as I tried to figure out where I was going to live.
+Approximately one year ago, I stood face towards a corner of a public building having meltdown on the phone with a close friend, as I tried to figure out where I was going to live.

 Only a few days earlier, a long term relationship that I had been fighting to make work for several months had finally gone up in flames and I had no where to call home.